Halaszraymond/Python-Bootcamp/README.md

 # Python-Bootcamp

-Hey guys,
+Hey guys

-Check out my portfolio from the Python Bootcamp that I followed!\n The first days go back to the basics like inserting a print statement or asking for input aswell as making if statements and loops.\n
+Check out my portfolio from the Python Bootcamp that I followed!

+The first days go back to the basics like inserting a print statement or asking for input aswell as making if statements and loops.
-The projects get more difficult when the days increase.
-Feel free to check them out.\n
+The projects get more difficult with the days increasing.
+Feel free to check them out.

-Kind regards,\n
+Kind regards,

 Raymond